 10. Clean and Remove Crayon Marks from Walls

 Enameled Dutch ovens are my favorite pots to use for cooking.
 (I use Lodge Brand.)
-The pots can be used to make bread, soup, beans, poach chicken, or steam veggies.
+The pots can be used to make bread, soup, beans, chicken, or steam veggies.
 They’re also beautiful statement pieces.
-While the outside of the pots may look gorgeous, the insides can quickly go from white to brown (thanks to food, heat, etc).
+While the outside of the pots may look gorgeous, the inside can quickly go from white to brown (due to food, heat, etc).

 12. Deodorize Wooden Cutting Boards

-If you’d like to add a fresh lemon scent, mix a few drops of lemon essential oil with the baking soda, and then follow the steps above.
+- If you’d like to add a fresh lemon scent, mix a few drops of lemon essential oil with the baking soda.

 13. Clean the Bottom of the Oven